 Drop by tablespoonfuls (this scoop makes it easy) onto an ungreased baking sheet.
 Bake for 11 minutes until set; cool 2 minutes on cookie sheet before transferring to a wire rack to cool completely.

-Tip: I did find these taste best the first two days; I baked half of the dough, and froze the rest to bake Christmas day so they’ll be warm and fresh!
+Tip: I found that these taste best the first two days; I baked half of the dough, and froze the rest to bake Christmas day so they’ll be warm and fresh!

 Ingredients